 Create a New Database User

-For security best practices, avoid using the postgres superuser for application connections.
-Instead, create dedicated users with appropriate privileges.
-Run the following command, replacing <username> with your desired username:
+Avoid using the postgres superuser for application connections.
+Create a dedicated role instead, replacing <username> with your desired username:

 sudo -u postgres createuser --interactive <username>